automatic-controls/powerbi/README.md

 1. A scheduled task (every Wednesday at 1:00AM) on **ACES-Utility2** with name *QQubeValidation* executes a batch script: [*./qqube-validate/exec.bat*](./qqube-validate/exec.bat).
 2. The batch script executes a Java application *./qqube-validate/qqube-validate.jar*.
 3. The Java application inspects the SQL Anywhere database for any jobs that do not meet validation requirements.
 These bad jobs are printed to the standard output stream.
 Afterwards, control is returned to the batch script.
 4. The batch script redirects the standard output stream from the Java application to *./qqube-validate/log.txt*.
-If any bad jobs exist or any errors occur, the batch script sends an email to a channel in [Microsoft Teams] with *./qqube-validate/log.txt* as an attachment.
+If any bad jobs exist or any errors occur, the batch script sends email notifications with *./qqube-validate/log.txt* as an attachment.

 ### [zendesk-validate](./zendesk-validate/)